thosgood/this-weeks-finds/markdown/151-200/week188.md

     [n] = 1 + q + ... + q^{n-1}

-So the quantum Pascal\'s triangle is a lot like the ordinary one.
+So the quantum Pascal's triangle is a lot like the ordinary one.
 In particular, the formula

                        [n]!